deathserver23/MeXE402_Midterm_Reyes_Del-Castillo/README.md

 - Adjusted R-squared (Adjusted R²) is an alternative for R-squared score that also considers how many features are in the model.
 R-squared (R²) measures how well the model's predictions match the real data, but it can go up just by adding more features, even if they don’t actually help.
 Adjusted R² fixes this by only increasing if new features improve the model's accuracy.
 This makes it a better way to compare models that use different numbers of features.

 ## Interpretation
+- The dataset contains 96,453 rows and 9 columns, including variables like "Apparent Temperature (C)," "Humidity," "Wind Speed (km/h)," "Visibility (km)," and "Pressure (millibars)," among others, with the target variable likely being "Temperature (C)" as the model’s goal appears to be predicting temperature.Each coefficient in a linear regression model will show how strongly it influences the predicted temperature.The magnitude of each coefficient reflects the feature’s importance in predicting temperature, with larger values indicating a more substantial effect.The R-squared and Adjusted R-squared values will show how well the model predicts temperature based on the chosen coefficient.
+Higher R² values mean the model explains more of the temperature differences, which indicates it has strong predictive power, while lower values suggest it doesn’t fit the data well.

 ## Data Preproccessing